 An accreditation status assigned to a program that has specific deficiencies in one or more Standards that affect student outcomes or safety.
 The deficiencies are of such a nature that they can be corrected in a reasonable length of time, not to exceed two years.
-Prior to expiration of this prescribed period, the CVTEA may either review requested reports, request than an institutional representative appear before the CVTEA, or conduct a special site visit to determine if the deficiencies have been corrected.

-If at the end of the two-year time period, deficiencies have been corrected and there is evidence to support full compliance, the Program may be granted the appropriate level of accreditation for the remainder of the accreditation cycle, as determined by the CVTEA.
-A program which has been fully accredited previously may only return to Full Accreditation, while a new program that had been on Provisional Accreditation may be returned to Provisional Accreditation for no longer than the balance of the five year maximal period for Provisional Accreditation.
-Conversely, if at the end of the two-year time period, the program can provide reasons acceptable to the CVTEA for its inability to comply with all the Standards, the CVTEA may by majority vote extend Probationary Accreditation for good cause for a further period not to exceed one year.
-Interim measures must be taken to ensure education of technician students.
-If the reasons for non-compliance do not have merit, the CVTEA must take immediate action to place the Program on Accreditation Withdrawn.

-Second capture | An accreditation status assigned to a program that has specific deficiencies in one or more Standards that affect student outcomes or safety.
-The deficiencies are of such a nature that they can be corrected in a reasonable length of time, not to exceed two years.
 Prior to expiration of this prescribed period, the CVTEA may either review requested reports, request that an institutional representative appear before the CVTEA, or conduct a special site visit to determine if the deficiencies have been corrected.

 If at the end of the two-year time period, deficiencies have been corrected and there is evidence to support full compliance, the Program may be granted the appropriate level of accreditation for the remainder of the accreditation cycle, as determined by the CVTEA.
 A program which has been fully accredited previously may only return to Full Accreditation, while a new program that had been on Initial Accreditation may be returned to Initial Accreditation for no longer than the balance of the five year maximal period for Initial Accreditation.
 Conversely, if at the end of the two-year time period, the program can provide reasons acceptable to the CVTEA for its inability to comply with all the Standards, the CVTEA may by majority vote extend Probationary Accreditation for good cause for a further period not to exceed one year.
 Interim measures must be taken to ensure education of technician students.
 If the reasons for non-compliance do not have merit, the CVTEA must take immediate action to place the Program on Accreditation Withdrawn.